 Servings: 1-2 (great for two people to share if you’re going for lighter fare)

 1/3 jar of Newman's Own Common Good Tomato Basil Sauce (high quality and super tasty, plus all profits go to charity)

 Pecorino romano cheese, grated

 1. Heat tomato sauce in cast iron pan.
-Stir in a dash of paprika; let sauce come to low boil.
+Stir in a dash of paprika and cumin; let sauce come to low boil.